JudicialCouncilOfCalifornia/jcc_storybook/README.md

 ### Requirements

-  - Node 18 to run preview site
-  - Node 16 to export scheme & lib for production use
+  - Node 18 to run preview site & export scheme & lib for production use

 ### Installation

   - Clone this repo and cd to the directory
-  - `nvm use`: to use the specified version of Node.
-(If using nvm to manage node.
-You may need to install the appropriate version.)
   - `npm install`: to install the required development packages.
   - `npm run storybook`: to start storybook.
 It will open a new browser window.